felixge/sqlbench/README.md

 ```

 Indeed, it appears that from the client's perspective the gauss query is a bit slower, while the others are a bit faster when measuring without `EXPLAIN ANALYZE`.
 Whether that's a rabbit hole worth exploring depends on you, but either way you now have a much better sense of the errors that might be contained in your measurements.

+## License

+sqlbench is licensed under the MIT license.